reinhold123/Master-thesis/README.md

   - a phenotype file, which contains accession latitudes and IDs in Y$accession_latitude and Y$accession_id respectively
   - a kinship matrix, which you can calculate using the emma package (K <- emma.kinship(t(X)), where X is the genotype file)

-The option "model" allows to switch between purely additive phenotypes, and phenotypes with epistatic effects. "epistatic_order" lets you set the number of SNPs which produce epistatic effects and "epistatic_variance_explained" sets the proportion of the epistatic effect in relation to the additive effect.
+The option "model" allows to switch between purely additive phenotypes, and phenotypes with epistatic effects. "epistatic_order" lets you set the number of SNPs which produce epistatic effects and "epistatic_variance_explained" sets the proportion of the epistatic effect in relation to the additive effect (epistatic model needs overhaul).
 The heritability still has a rather large variance.
 Still needs some work, but is good enough to distinguish between e.g.
   0.5 and 0.8 heritability.